oliverkwebb/oliverkwebb.github.io/content/articles/newtime.md

 To the point almost every regularly used element of it has some design decision that's been obsolete for decades.

-As a example, here is some code I use to print the current time for my status bar:
+As an example, here is some code I use to print the current time for my status bar:

 ```
 #include <stdio.h>